-Based in Louisville, Meinhart, Smith & Manning, PLLC’s personal injury attorneys have helped many clients in their pursuit of justice.
-We understand how to handle complicated Louisville personal injury and motor vehicle accident claims.
+Based in Louisville, Meinhart, Smith & Manning, PLLC has helped many clients in their pursuit of justice.
+We understand how to handle complicated Louisville injury and vehicle accident claims.
 Our skilled team of Louisville injury lawyers fights diligently for the maximum financial compensation for our clients.

 If you’ve suffered an injury or disability due to negligence, contact Meinhart, Smith & Manning, PLLC.
 Our team of trusted Louisville personal injury attorneys can help protect your rights and best interests.

-Our injury law firm always takes cases on a contingency-fee basis, meaning you don’t pay us a single penny unless we secure compensation.
+Our Kentucky law firm always takes cases on a contingency-fee basis, meaning you don’t pay us a single penny unless we secure compensation.
 You never pay attorney fees out-of-pocket.
-If you’ve been in a car wreck in Kentucky and you’re in search of an experience Louisville personal injury attorney team, contact our office today to set up a free initial consultation and case evaluation.
+If you’ve been in a car wreck in Kentucky and you’re in search of an experienced Louisville car accident lawyer, contact our Louisville office today to set up a free initial consultation and case evaluation.

 We understand the physical, emotional, and financial toll a serious accident can take.
 We make it our mission to keep the legal process simple yet effective, working towards the best possible legal outcome for you and your family.

-Many Louisville personal injury cases settle outside of court without the need for a trial.
+Many injury cases settle outside of court without the need for a trial.
 However, sometimes it is not in your best interests to settle.
 Our firm has extensive trial experience and will not hesitate to take your case to court if you do not receive a fair settlement offer.
 Part of our promise to clients is to always do our best to secure optimal case results.
 We’re proud to say we’ve won multi-million-dollar verdicts and settlements for our clients in the past.

 Some accidents can result in major injuries, significant medical bills, emotional strife, property damage, lost wages from missed time at work, or even the death of a loved one, in which case you should contact our Louisville wrongful death lawyers.
 If someone else’s negligence caused you any type of harm, you have the right to take the at-fault party or parties to civil court to demand compensation.

-In Kentucky, an experienced Louisville personal injury attorney can help your case in the following:
+In Kentucky, an experienced injury lawyer can help your case in the following: